 Paxil was first marketed by SmithKline Beecham, a British pharmaceuticals company that is now GlaxoSmithKline (GSK) following a series of corporate mergers.
 The U.S. Food and Drug Administration (FDA) approved Paxil in 1992, and by 2007 it was the fifth-most prescribed antidepressant in the U.S. with more than 18 million yearly prescriptions.

-GlaxoSmithKline experienced numerous legal problems and settled claims for repackaging and mislabeling Paxil, engaging in sham litigation to forestall generic manufacturing of the drug, withholding Paxil safety information and promoting Paxil unlawfully to children.
+GlaxoSmithKline experienced numerous legal problems and settled claims for repackaging and mislabeling Paxil, engaging in sham litigation to forestall generic manufacturing of the drug, withholding Paxil safety information and unlawfully promoting the use of Paxil in children.

 GSK has also paid billions of dollars to resolve Paxil lawsuits related to birth defects, withdrawal, and suicides.